ATHLETES ON: Best things they've eaten in the Olympic bubble

 COUNTRY: United States

-To make overnight oat during the Olympics, U.S. ice dancer Kaitlin Hawayek packed ingredients including chia seeds, almond milk and protein powder.
+To make overnight oats during the Olympics, U.S. ice dancer Kaitlin Hawayek packed ingredients including chia seeds, almond milk and protein powder.

 “I like the consistency of knowing that I had my own food that I would have back home,” she says.